-On March 24, 2020, the Inland Revenue Department introduced the novel coronavirus (COVID-19) Stimulus Package for the six-month period from April 2020 to September 2020 and further extended until the period June 2021.
-Corporate income tax rate was reduced from 33% to 25% for the fifteen-month period with the requirement that at least 75% of the Group's personnel would be retained.
+On March 24, 2020, the Inland Revenue Department introduced the novel coronavirus (COVID-19) Stimulus Package for the six-month period from April 2020 to September 2020 and further extended until the period June 2022.
+Corporate income tax rate was reduced from 33% to 25% for the twenty-seven month period with the requirement that at least 75% of the Group's personnel would be retained.
 Taxable income will be apportioned based on the number of months that the Group's financial year fell within the period.

-Deferred tax credit
+Deferred tax expense/(credit)

-The deferred tax (credit)/expense recognised under deferred tax asset and deferred tax liability accounts is shown below.
+The deferred tax expense/(credit) recognised under deferred tax asset and deferred tax liability accounts is shown below.